swenk238/personal-website/content/_index.md

 images: ["/images/taranaki.png"]
 ---

 Hi!
 I'm **Swen Kuh** _(last name pronounced as k-oo-h)_.
 My first name actually has two words and I've also published under **F. Swen Kuh**.

+- _Currently_:  <br> <br>

+    &Tab; **Senior Research Officer** with the [Ten to Men](https://aifs.gov.au/tentomen) team at the Australian Institute of Family Studies (AIFS).
+- _Concurrently_: <br> <br>

-I’m currently a **Senior Research Officer** with the [Ten to Men](https://aifs.gov.au/tentomen) team at the Australian Institute of Family Studies (AIFS).
-I am also concurrently a Research Associate at the Royal Melbourne Institute of Technology (RMIT) University working with [Dr. Anna Zhu](https://annazhu.site/) under an [ARC Linkage Grant](https://dataportal.arc.gov.au/NCGP/Web/Grant/Grant/LP230100121) investigating “The Intended and Unintended Impact of Policy for Adaptive Policy Management”.
+    &Tab; Research Associate at the Royal Melbourne Institute of Technology (RMIT) University working with [Dr. Anna Zhu](https://annazhu.site/) under an [ARC Linkage Grant](https://dataportal.arc.gov.au/NCGP/Web/Grant/Grant/LP230100121) investigating “The Intended and Unintended Impact of Policy for Adaptive Policy Management”.

+- _Previously_:  <br> <br> <br>

-In my previous life I was a Postdoctoral Research Fellow in Statistics at the University of Adelaide (and Monash University with the same collaborators) with [Dr. Lauren Kennedy](https://jazzystats.com/about.html)  (Adelaide University), in collaboration with [Assoc.
+    - Postdoctoral Research Fellow in Statistics at the University of Adelaide (and Monash University with the same collaborators) with [Dr. Lauren Kennedy](https://jazzystats.com/about.html)  (Adelaide University), in collaboration with [Assoc.
 Prof. Qixuan Chen](https://www.publichealth.columbia.edu/profile/qixuan-chen-phd) and [Prof. Andrew Gelman](http://www.stat.columbia.edu/~gelman/)  (Columbia University).

-In addition to my research, I was also a **Teaching Associate** at Monash University, co-lecturing Data Visualisation and Analytics to both undergraduates and Masters students at the Monash Business School, and I taught the Data Analytics Fundamental module as part of a Professional Enhancement Program in the Faculty of Arts.
+    - In addition to my research, I was also a **Teaching Associate** at Monash University, co-lecturing Data Visualisation and Analytics to both undergraduates and Masters students at the Monash Business School, and I taught the Data Analytics Fundamental module as part of a Professional Enhancement Program in the Faculty of Arts.

-My PhD in Statistics was obtained from the Australian National University under the supervision of [Prof. Grace Chiu](https://www.vims.edu/people/chiu_gs/)  (now at William & Mary) and [Dr. Anton Westveld](https://westveld-statsci.com/) as an [IBISWorld PhD scholar](https://www.anu.edu.au/giving/impact-stories/nurturing-new-ideas) In Aoteoroa New Zealand, I graduated with Honours in Statistics from University of Auckland (home of the R software!) working under [COMPASS](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass.html), a quantitative social science research institute and worked as a consultant, conducting qualitative interviews in market research companies.
+    - My PhD in Statistics was obtained from the Australian National University under the supervision of [Prof. Grace Chiu](https://www.vims.edu/people/chiu_gs/)  (now at William & Mary) and [Dr. Anton Westveld](https://westveld-statsci.com/) as an [IBISWorld PhD scholar](https://www.anu.edu.au/giving/impact-stories/nurturing-new-ideas).

+    - In Aoteoroa New Zealand, I graduated with Honours in Statistics from University of Auckland (home of the R software!) working under [COMPASS](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass.html), a quantitative social science research institute and worked as a consultant, conducting qualitative interviews in market research companies.
-{{% steps %}}

-### Step 1

-The first step here...

-### Step 2

-The second step here...

-### Step 3

-The third step here...

-{{% /steps %}}

 # Research